Swimming Books

 When Silver is Gold:

-Written with respected sports writer Neil Cadigan, this is
+The Brooke Hanson Story Written with respected sports writer Neil Cadigan, this is

 Brooke’s story – and what a remarkable journey it has been!
 Honest, sometimes controversial and inspiring, Brooke Hanson provides an insider’s view into Olympic preparation –